Mr-Ples/extensible-scripts-launcher.yazi/README.md

 ## Features

-- **External Script Execution**: Run any shell script or command with automatic file argument passing
+- **External Script Execution**: Run any shell script or command with configurable file argument passing
 - **Built-in Functions**: Execute Lua functions directly within the plugin with rich context data
 - **Modular System**: Load custom functions from separate Lua modules in the `modules/` directory
 - **Category Organization**: Group scripts and functions by category for better organization
 - **fzf Integration**: Beautiful fuzzy search interface with categorized sections
-- **File Context**: Automatically passes the currently hovered file as an argument to scripts
+- **File Context**: Automatically passes the currently hovered file as an argument to scripts (configurable)
+- **Execution Control**: Choose between blocking and non-blocking script execution
 - **Extensible**: Easy to add new scripts, functions, and modules

 ## Installation